hazelcast/hazelcast-cpp-client/README.md

 As for all configuration options, this near cache config should be performed before the client instance is obtained and the client config should not be altered after the client is instantiated.

 The NearCacheConfig class has a number of options including the EvictionConfig which determines the eviction strategy used.
 The options work exactly the same way as the Java client options.
-More information on the options can be found at http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#creating-near-cache-for-map and http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#map-eviction .
+More information on the options can be found at http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#creating-near-cache-for-map and http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#map-eviction.

 Examples are also provided for some options at the near cache folder under examples (also can be see at https://github.com/hazelcast/hazelcast-cpp-client/tree/master/examples).

 # TLS Feature

-Note: This feature only works when used with Enterprise Hazelcast server.
+Note: This is a Hazelcast IMDG Enterprise feature.

 You can encrypt all the communication between the client and the cluster using this feature.
-This feature requires that you have installed openssl development library in your development environment.
+It requires the openssl development library installed in your development environment.
 You need to enable the SSL config in client network config.
 Furthermore, you should specify a correct path to the CA verification file for the trusted server.
 This path can be relative to the executable working directory.
 You can set the protocol type.
 The default protocol is TLSv1.2.
-The ssl config also lets you to set the cipher suite to be used.
+The SSL config also lets you set the cipher suite to be used.

 Example usage:
 ```